alisaifee/coredis/docs/source/compatibility.rst

 INCRBYFLOAT
 ***********

-Increment the float value of a key by the given amount
+Increment the floating point value of a key by a number.
+Uses 0 as initial value if the key doesn't exist.

 - Documentation: `INCRBYFLOAT <https://redis.io/commands/incrbyfloat>`_
 - Implementation: :meth:`~coredis.Redis.incrbyfloat`